 Our team just returned from Montecito, California in the middle of Santa Barbara County’s aftermath of the Montecito mudslides.
-As locals, we know that flooding is unlikely for the small hillside town of Montecito that runs from hill to sea.
+As locals, and local marketing experts, we know that flooding is unlikely for the small hillside town of Montecito that runs from hill to sea.
 But the early morning hours of January 10th sent heavy rains and a series of mudslides that plummeted the same hillsides recently burned by the Thomas Fire, which destroyed 1,000 structures and sent residents on evacuations and standbys for weeks as the largest wildfire in state history.
 And the mudslides took more, piling loss on top of pain and taking at least 20 additional lives and at least 73 more homes.
 That night, streets became rivers and houses ripped in half while cars tore from garages and trees from their roots.

 As we toured Montecito’s damage along Butterfly beach, we noticed chocolate-colored mud water draining into the ocean below the Biltmore.
 We spoke to families who had lost homes and were staying in hotels indefinitely; many who were considering moving away given the uncertainty of what the next big storm will bring.
 The Montecito mudslides only deposited some of the debris basin.
 The risk for future mudslides to the hillsides scarred from the fire is now only slightly reduced.
 It’s unknown how the mountains will react during another storm, especially in susceptible areas.